Top 11 U.S. Big Mountain Ski Resorts: Opinion From a Freestyle Skier

 A Skier Makes Perfect Turns Below Silverton’s more expert terrain. image: SnowBrains

 I almost didn’t put Silverton on this list.
-The resort does not feel like a typical ski resort which makes me feel as if it should be in a category of its own.
-None-the-less, I have decided to put it in, so let’s break it down.
-Silverton is a backcountry style resort with only one lift and the ability to heli-ski.
+The resort does not feel like a typical ski resort, which makes me feel as if it should be in a category of its own.
+I have decided to put it in, so let’s break it down.
+Silverton is a backcountry-style resort with only one lift and the ability to heli-ski.
 Notable areas in the resort include The Billboard, Hell’s Gate, Fat Guy, Storm Peak, Gnar Couloir, and The Grande.
 A lot… and I mean most of the resort requires hiking to access.
-This is one of the few resorts that I have not had the pleasure of visiting, but it has been on my bucket list for a long time.
-Silverton is not your average resort, but it is very much above-average if you like cliffs, steeps, and mind-numbing exposure.
+This is one of the few resorts I have not enjoyed visiting, but it has been on my bucket list for a long time.
+Silverton is not your average resort, but it is very much above average if you like cliffs, steeps, and mind-numbing exposure.
 For these reasons, I have slotted Silverton at #3 on my list.

 big mountain,